 Study 2 (Value 40/50):

 There is some public health concern that the ratio of dietary n-6 to n-3 FA is important for cardiovascular health, particularly in regard to Western style diets.
 It is generally argued that the North American diet is too high in n-6 relative to n-3 FA.
 Therefore, a community intervention was conducted over one year in the US to determine the effectiveness of strategies that aim to reduce dietary n-6 PUFA (indicated as the "Low" group).
 A nearby community with similar characteristics as the intervention community was used as the control group (indicated as the "High" group).
-Body mass index, dietary intake, and blood samples were collected from each participant.
-Blood samples were used to measure CRP and serum FA.
+BMI, dietary intake, and blood samples were collected from each participant.
+Blood samples were used to measure CRP and serum FA levels.

 The field of nutrigenomics has revealed several candidate genes that may influence FA metabolism.
-These group of alleles, called the FADS gene cluster, have been associated with modulation in D6D activity.
+This group of alleles, called the FADS gene cluster, has been associated with modulation in D6D activity.
 Therefore, a cheek swab was taken to extract DNA to quantify the gene cluster in the participants, who were then classified as "Low" if they had <4 FADS alleles present and "High" if they had >4 FADS alleles present.

 There were no significant differences in BMI and dietary intake of n-3 FA between the two groups.
 However, dietary n-6 did decrease in the intervention group, suggesting good participation in the intervention.